stephbuon/democracy-lab/README.md

 os.chdir('democracy-lab') # set working directory to democracy-lab.
 Add path if needed.
 ```

 ## Accessing Data from Box

-Data can be accessed on Box in three ways: 1) by manually downloading files from Box; 2) by setting up [BoxSync](https://support.box.com/hc/en-us/articles/360043697194-Installing-Box-Sync), a client that enables users to mirror files on Box on a local computer; and 3) by setting up a Box app that communicates directly with Box's API.
+Data can be accessed on Box in three ways:

+1) by manually downloading files from Box;
+2) 2) by setting up [BoxSync](https://support.box.com/hc/en-us/articles/360043697194-Installing-Box-Sync), a client that enables users to mirror files on Box on a local computer;
+3) by setting up a Box app that communicates directly with Box's API.

 ### Manually Downloading Files